-- pollutants, for example in traffic fumes, can quickly irritate your airways and trigger asthma symptoms
+- pollutants, for example in traffic fumes, or wood smoke, can quickly irritate your airways and trigger asthma symptoms

 - pollution can make you more sensitive and more likely to react to your usual asthma triggers (such as house dust mites, pollen, pets, moulds and fungi).

 Air pollution is a possible risk factor for everyone with asthma.
 But the good news is if your asthma is well managed and you rarely have symptoms you’ll be much more able to cope with the effects.